mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

 From now on you should perform the following steps on all the computers that will be part of your swarm!:

-* The first step is to change the hostname of the nuc.
-For the communication between the UAVs to be possible, the hostname of each nuc should be uavID (ID being the number of the nuc/UAV.
+* **The first step is to change the hostname of the nuc** For the communication between the UAVs to be possible, the hostname of each nuc should be uavID (ID being the number of the nuc/UAV.
 So hostname = uav2 for nuc2).
 	Open a terminal and type the following command:

 	.. code-block:: shell